Information regarding the UK Qualification of a Flight Simulation Training Device (FFS and FTD)

 Part ARA with its associated AMCs & GMs defines the administrative and procedural requirements to be complied with by the Competent Authorities (such as the UK CAA) for the conduct of evaluations and the issue of Qualification Certificates.

 Annex VII: Organisation Requirements for Aircrew (Part ORA)

-Part ORA with its associated AMCs & GMs defines the requirements to be complied with by the FSTD Operator for the qualification of FSTDs.
-This part includes the requirements for a Management System and a Compliance Monitoring System.
+Part ORA with its associated AMCs & GMs defines the requirements to be complied with by the FSTD Operator for the qualification and operation of FSTDs.
+This part includes the requirements for a Management System, Safety Management System and a Compliance Monitoring System.
 This Part also includes information explaining who the Competent Authority is.

-The UK CAA is the Competent Authority only for FSTDs located in the UK and operated by companies who have their ' prinicpal place of business' in the UK or FSTDs in other EU Member states where the FSTD Operator has their principal place of business in the UK.
+The UK CAA is the Competent Authority only for FSTDs located in the UK and operated by companies who have their ' principle place of business' in the UK or FSTDs in other EU Member states where the FSTD Operator has their principle place of business in the UK.

 Part-ARA (ARA.GEN.105 20) defines the principal place of business as follows: